 - 1” panel filters: We like to call these “rock catchers” because they only stop larger particles.
 These are the filters commonly used as furnace filters.
 We don’t recommend using these to improve indoor air quality—they simply aren’t powerful enough, and they have to be changed too often (monthly).
 They’re also prone to collapse.

 - Pleated filters: These filters are more powerful.
 They have a thicker weave and more surface area, so they not only catch smaller particles, they also don’t need to be changed as often.
-(They’re sometimes called “90 Day Filters,” although we recommend monthly checks anyway.)
+(They’re sometimes called “90-Day Filters,” although we recommend monthly checks anyway.)

 - High-efficiency media filters: This is our preferred indoor air quality filter.
 These are 3–5” filters that can last from six to twelve months before they need to be replaced (depending on the household).
-Some models of high-efficiency media filter contain charcoal, which helps to remove odors from the indoor air.
+Some models of high-efficiency media filters contain charcoal, which helps to remove odors from the indoor air.
 Although these are a more expensive filter option, you’ll only need at most two a year, and that helps offset the cost compared to other filters.

 You Need Professionals for Air Filter Installation